Antiguan and Barbudan passport

 Antiguan and Barbudan passports are issued to nationals of Antigua and Barbuda for international travel.
 The passport is a CARICOM passport as Antigua and Barbuda is a member of the Caribbean Community.

 History

-Before Antigua and Barbuda achieved its independence from the United Kingdom in November 1981, the territory was a crown colony, and British territory passports were used.
+Before Antigua and Barbuda achieved its independence from the United Kingdom in November 1981, the territory was a crown colony, and British territory passports were used for international travel.

+Types

+There are several types of Antiguan and Barbudan passports: